 - Personal Net worth – Do you stay connected with your existing Network, clients, past clients, friends etc – This is a warm audience, so do stay connected

 - GOOTO – Get out of the office, meet people, talk and spot opportunities

-- Shy? – Use FORM as in ask questions about Family, Occupation, Recreation or Motivation, such as Are you here on your own?
+- Shy? – Use the acronynm FORM as in ask questions about Family, Occupation, Recreation or Motivation, such as Are you here on your own?
 Why do you do?
 How do you spend your free time?
 Why are you here?